basilwong/gyrocompass-sim/README.md

 # Gryoscope Simulation

+## Background

+A gyrocompass is a type of non-magnetic compass which is based on a fast-spinning disc and the rotation of the Earth to find geographical direction automatically.
+Although one important component of a gyrocompass is a gyroscope, these are not the same devices; a gyrocompass is built to use the effect of gyroscopic precession, which is a distinctive aspect of the general gyroscopic effect.

 ## Summary

 This project simulates the movement of a gyrocompass and how its change in angular momentum overtime evolves due to planetary rotaion.